stylelint-scss/stylelint-scss/src/rules/at-rule-each-key-value-single-line/README.md

 # at-rule-each-key-value-single-line

+This is a rule that checks for situations where users have:

+ - Done a loop using map-keys
- Disallow situations where users loop over map-keys and fetch the value inside the loop.
+ - Grabbed the value for that key inside of the loop.

  ```scss
  $font-weights: ("regular": 400, "medium": 500, "bold": 700);